Arthrofibrosis after Knee Replacement – Causes and Development of Disease:

-Causes of Arthrofibrosis (Etiology) following Total Knee Replacement:
+1. Causes (Etiology) of Arthrofibrosis after Knee Replacement:

 The cause of the arthrofibrosis following total knee replacement remains unclear.
 The following factors have been proposed by various investigators as potential risk factors but the literature is controversial about many of these factors.
 These factors include genetic predisposition for formation of scar tissue following injury or surgery, immune response (T cell mediated), metal allergy, abnormal new bone formation in soft tissues (heterotopic ossification) of knee or other sites, female gender, African Americans, younger patients (< 45 years), obesity, diabetes mellitus, high blood pressure (hypertension), smoking / narcotic drug abuse (opioid), psychological issues like depression, unmotivated patients, inflammatory arthritis like rheumatoid arthritis, fibromyalgia and hemophilia.

-Development of Arthrofibrosis (Pathogenesis) following Total Knee Replacement:
+2. Development (Pathogenesis) of Arthrofibrosis after Knee Replacement:

 The molecular steps and the mediators involved in the development of arthrofibrosis are unclear.
 Various theories have been proposed.